Getting things done is a fine art that is often misunderstood. Many people spend time

 "how-to" behind it.
 The artist simply made what they envisioned, and then

-went on to share the completed work with an audience.
 The difference between 'doing life' and getting things done is this creativity.

 Determining what one wants to accomplish-- as different than what has been done before--